Yahoo UK Modern Slavery Act Statement for the Financial Year ending 31 December 2021

 1. Opening statement

-Yahoo is a media and technology company operating a variety of content sites, search, communications and digital content products, and advertising platforms that leverage data, content, and technology to connect publishers with their targeted audiences using its programmatic advertising technology.
-The digital world promises a better, more connected life, and we are delivering it.
-We make it possible for people to stay in touch and for businesses to connect with their customers.
-We work better because our team is comprised of people from diverse backgrounds and experiences.
-At Yahoo, we are committed to the highest standards of business conduct in our relationships with each other, our users, our stockholders and our customers, suppliers and partners.
+Yahoo is a media and technology company operating a variety of content, search and communication products for users.
+For partners, we provide an advertising platform allowing businesses to grow and reach their customers.
+At Yahoo, we work better because our team is composed of people from diverse backgrounds and experiences.
+We are committed to the highest standards of business conduct in our relationships with each other, our users, our shareholders and our customers, suppliers and partners.

 We recognize that servitude, slavery, forced labour (including debt bondage) and human trafficking (collectively, for the purposes of this statement, “Modern Slavery”) are global issues and that no industry is immune.
 Yahoo is committed to preventing acts of Modern Slavery from occurring within its business and supply chain.
-As discussed below, our Supplier Code of Conduct specifically prohibits the use of involuntary labor, including bonded or indentured labor, in our business operations, including in our supply chain.
+Our Supplier Code (as defined below) specifically prohibits the use of involuntary labour, including bonded or indentured labour, in our business operations, including in our supply chain.

-This statement is made in accordance with the Modern Slavery Act 2015 for the financial year ending 31 December 2021 and sets out the steps that Yahoo has taken to prevent Modern Slavery in its business operations and supply chain.
-This statement also sets out some of the measures Yahoo intends to take going forward, including reviewing our processes and policies.
+This statement is made in accordance with the Modern Slavery Act 2015 for the financial year ending 31 December 2022 and sets out the steps that Yahoo has taken to prevent Modern Slavery in its business operations and supply chain.
+This statement also sets out some of the measures Yahoo has in place.

 2. Structure of the organisation